-According to a World Bank Report, only 26% of the population in Myanmar are banked.
-More than half of the businesses (56%) do not possess a savings account and only a meager amount (7%) of enterprises have a line of credit.
-Access to finance is a major hindrance for any business and people are still skeptical about traditional banking methods.
-Almost 70% of the country’s population still reside in the rural areas and the call for financial inclusion has never been stronger here.
+Access to finance is a major hindrance for any business and people are still sceptical about traditional banking methods.
+Almost 70% of the country’s population still resides in rural areas and the call for financial inclusion has never been stronger here.

 Southtech is successfully serving BRAC (world’s largest NGO) for the last 23 years and has also automated the MFI operations of PGMF Myanmar (Leading MFI in Myanmar).
 Southtech’s proprietary solution has been named in APAC CIO Outlooks’s list of “25 promising banking solutions in the world”.